marcoalopez/PyRockWave/README.md

 - Open and [issue](https://github.com/marcoalopez/PyRockWave/issues): This is a place to track bugs or requests for specific features on the notebooks.
 - Create a [pull request](https://github.com/marcoalopez/PyRockWave/pulls): You modified, corrected or added a feature to one of the notebooks and send it for one of the developers to review it and add it to the main page.

-For a quick explanation see https://www.youtube.com/watch?v=R8OAwrcMlRw.
 Besides, if you want to contribute to the project, you might want to glimpse at the [code of conduct](https://github.com/marcoalopez/strength_envelopes/blob/master/CODE_OF_CONDUCT.md) (TLDR: be nice to others 😉).

 ---
 *Copyright © 2023 Marco A. Lopez-Sanchez*